Funding Opportunities

 Grants are awarded via competitive application processes.

-The CRE-PF will allocate 2 fellowships to early career researchers, each for $75,000, over the period of one year.
+The CRE-PF will allocate 2 fellowships to early career researchers over the period of one year.

 Dr Sionne Lucas from the University of Tasmania was the 2024 PACT Grant-in-Aid winner for Establishing the Pulmonary Fibrosis Variation Curation Database.
 Read more about Sionne’s work here.